Ambassador Extraordinary and Plenipotentiary of Uzbekistan to the Russian Federation visited JINR

 JINR Director RAS Academician Grigory Trubnikov spoke about the main research directions of JINR and the flagship projects.
 He noted that the cooperation of Uzbekistan and the Russian Federation, the country of JINR’s location, has been especially active in the last 2 years.
 National Academies of Sciences of Uzbekistan and Russia discuss common scientific projects.
 The sides have joint projects in nuclear energy.

 “I am very glad that JINR plays an active role in this agenda.
-JINR provides personnel training both for the Institute of Nuclear Physics of the Academy of Sciences of Uzbekistan and for organisations working in the fields of nuclear technologies.
+JINR provides personnel training both for the Institute of Nuclear Physics of the Academy of Sciences of Uzbekistan and for organizations working in the fields of nuclear technologies.
 It includes fundamental and applied research.
 In my opinion, Dubna and Uzbekistan are successfully developing their cooperation in terms of the participation of the Republic of Uzbekistan in large-scale international scientific projects,” Grigory Trubnikov said.

 Botirjon Asadov highlighted the importance of the JINR-Uzbekistan cooperation, including collaboration in energetics, as well as educational programmes.
 About three hundred citizens of Uzbekistan annually take part in educational and training programmes abroad, including in the Russian Federation, due to the support of “The Hope of the Nation” foundation.
 Since 2017, branches of fifteen leading Russian universities have been opened in Uzbekistan.